 This article contains affiliate links.
 If you choose to click and make a purchase, we may make a commission at no cost to you.

-Some people are just like me – with very little knowledge about how solar panels connect to you RV or camper’s batteries and electrical system – but since we (actually, friends of ours) just finished installing solar panels, batteries, and an inverter/charger in our travel trailer, here are some things I learned.
+Some people are just like me – with very little knowledge about how solar panels connect to your RV or camper’s batteries and electrical system – but since we (actually, friends of ours) just finished installing solar panels, batteries, and an inverter/charger in our travel trailer while we were exploring the Fraser Valley in British Columbia.
+Here are some things I learned.

 NOTE: I would recommend working with a professional before purchasing any solar panels for RV application.
 Again, I’m no expert, and your install will be unique to your needs and your RV’s electrical needs.
 I have worked with Xantrex before, so we chose their equipment for our installation.